“Hell is something you carry around with you. Not somewhere you go.”

 And so they formed the strategy that today was reaching culmination, fifteen years later.

 The ground beneath her boots started to vibrate from heavy weapons fire.
 In the tunnel system below de Ardens and his Ordo Malleus battle-retinue were commencing the engagement of the Enemy daemonhosts.
 Off to the east, eye-watering light bursts and rolling thunder marked the Deathwatch kill-team skirmishing with the traitorous Wretched Sons.
 On yet another unseen front, the Skeleton Crew heavy mercs were cleaning out a vast nest of sacrificial human cultists.

-All of these attacks were diversions; the true thrust into the heart of the enemy stronghold – to find Skovorax and defang the snake – fell to the Ordo Xenos strike force.
-Kallatar herself was armed with the weapon that was capable of killing a creature like Skovorax, the Relic Blade Hellbringer – the recovery of that cursed weapon was another tale in itself.
+All of these attacks were diversions; the true thrust into the heart of the enemy stronghold – to find Skvorax and defang the snake – fell to Kallatar’s own Ordo Xenos strike force.
+Kallatar herself was armed with the weapon that was capable of killing a creature like Skvorax, the Relic Blade Hellbringer – the finding of that ancient, cursed weapon was another tale in itself.